Eng (letter): History

 Alexander Gill the Elder uses an uppercase G with a hooked tail and a lowercase n with the hooked tail of a script g for the same sound in Logonomia Anglica in 1619.
 William Holder uses the letter in Elements of Speech: An Essay of Inquiry into the Natural Production of Letters, published in 1669, but it was not printed as intended; he indicates in his errata that “there was intended a character for Ng, viz., n with a tail like that of g, which must be understood where the Printer has imitated it by n or y”.

 It was later used in Benjamin Franklin's phonetic alphabet, with its current phonetic value.
-It was supposed to be in English but failed.

 Appearance

 Lowercase eng is derived from n, with the addition of a hook to the right leg, somewhat like that of j or a g.
 Nowadays, the uppercase has two main variants: it can be based on the usual uppercase N, with a hook added (or "N-form"); or it can be an enlarged version of the lowercase (or "n-form").
 The former is preferred in Sami languages that use it, the latter in African languages, such as in Shona from 1931 to 1955, and several in west and central Africa currently.
 In Isaac Pitman’s Phonotypic Alphabet, the uppercase had a reversed-N form.

-Early printers, lacking a specific glyph for eng, sometimes approximated it by rotating a capital G, or by substituting a Greek letter η (eta) before modified to present form for it (encoded in Unicode as the Latin letter n with long leg: Ƞ ƞ).
+Early printers, lacking a specific sort for eng, sometimes approximated it by rotating a capital G ⅁ or substituting a Greek letter eta η, before modified to present form (the latter may be encoded as the Latin letter n with long right leg ƞ to distinguish it from the Greek letter).